DjangoGirls/organizer-manual/website/README.md

 You can access and edit basic information about your workshop in the event section of your admin interface:

 * Click on `events list` in the left panel
-* Clicked on your event and you will obtain this page:
+* Clicked on your event and you will get this page:

 ![](images/4.png)

-Most of the fields are editable but keep those few rules in mind:
+You can edit most fields but keep those few rules in mind:

-* You can change the event date but if you want to postpone or delay an event.
-If you do that, [keep us posted](mailto:hello@djangogirls.com): don't forget that we can help you if you have any problem ;)
+* You can change the event date if you want to set a more precise date and postpone or delay an event.
-* Cover picture for your event should be under Creative Common Licence.
-If you want to change it, you can look on [Flickr](http://flickr.com/) or [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
+* You can modify the cover picture for your event.
+Remember that this picture should be under Creative Common Licence.
+To find a new one, you can look on [Flickr](http://flickr.com/) or [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
 Don't forget to update photo credit and link.
 * You can't edit your team: if you want to add or remove someone, [contact us](mailto:hello@djangogirls.com)

 ## Create a mailing list

 You want to create your website but your event is far away?
-You may want to create a mailing list to keep people inform about your event.
+You may want to create a mailing list to keep people inform.

 * Go to [MailChimp](http://mailchimp.com/) and create a free account.
 * Create a list.
 * Click on your list in the `lists` tab.
-* Click on `Signup forms` and `Embedded form`
+* Click on `Signup forms` and `Embedded form`.
 * Edit your form and copy the code.
-* Go in `Website Content` in your Django Girls admin interface.
+* Go to `Website Contents` in your Django Girls admin interface.
-* Select an entry where you want your form to appear.
+* Click on the item where you want your form to appear.
-* Past the code and save! :tada:
+* Past the code in the `Content` section and save your modifications!

+:tada:

 We recommend you to read [Getting Started With MailChimp](http://mailchimp.com/resources/guides/getting-started-with-mailchimp/html/) and [Create Signup Forms and Response Emails](http://kb.mailchimp.com/lists/signup-forms/create-signup-forms-and-response-emails) if you want to know more about how to create a mailing list and a signup form.

-## Managing content
+## Manage and edit content

-### What is the structure of my website?
+### Structure of your website

-The website will come with some default items that you can adjust to your needs:
+Your website will come with some default items that you can adjust to your needs:

-* about: catchphrase for your event!
+* `about`: catchphrase for your event!
-* values: general description of your event.
+* `values`: general description of your event.
-* apply: link to application form for attendees.
+* `apply`: link to application form for attendees.
-* faq: questions attendees frequently ask.
+* `faq`: questions attendees frequently ask.
-* coach: information for potential coaches and link to application form.
+* `coach`: information for potential coaches and link to application form.
-* partners: sponsors!
+* `partners`: sponsors!
-* footer: link to social media and Code of Conduct.
+* `footer`: link to social media and Code of Conduct.

-### How to edit content?
+### Edit content

 To change the content of your website: